-2.15.
+4.15.
 Recognize and respect common financial report component arrangement patterns.

+A financial report can be broken down into fragments or pieces.
+I call these report fragments or pieces by the name of component.
 Financial report components are related to other financial report components.
 The discrete set of components which make up a financial report can have a "sequence" or "ordering" or some arrangement.
 Further, groups of report components exist such as "statement", "disclosure", etc., and are that way are also related.